canonical/kafka-k8s-operator/docs/how-to/kafka-ui.md

 Once logged in, you can use the left menu to access the brokers, KRaft controllers, topics, schemas, and connectors configuration along with various monitoring metrics.
 To familiarise yourself with Kafbat's Kafka UI features, it is advised to consult the product's [official documentation](https://ui.docs.kafbat.io/).

-## Integrate charmed Kafka UI with other products
+## Integrate Charmed Kafka UI K8s with other products

-The charmed Kafka UI K8s operator can integrate with other charmed operators, including the charmed Kafka Connect K8s and the charmed Karapace K8s operators.
+The Charmed Kafka UI K8s operator can integrate with other charmed operators, including the Charmed Kafka Connect K8s and the Charmed Karapace K8s operators.
 For more information on these products and their use-cases, please refer to the [How to use Kafka Connect for ETL workloads](how-to-use-kafka-connect) and [Schemas and serialisation](how-to-schemas-serialisation) guides.

-If you have followed aforementioned guides, you can integrate the charmed Kafka Connect and charmed Karapace applications with the Kafka UI using:
+If you have followed aforementioned guides, you can integrate the Charmed Kafka Connect K8s and Charmed Karapace K8s applications with the Kafka UI using:

 ```bash
 juju integrate kafka-ui-k8s kafka-connect-k8s